Executive summary

 Policy Options

-Independent bodies should carry out these assessments and evaluate the effects of platform design, algorithms, and content on users' mental health.
-Results should be publicly available, and platforms must implement recommended changes to mitigate identified risks.
+Another viable option is to introduce legislation requiring social media platforms to conduct regular assessments.
+These evaluations, conducted by independent bodies, would analyze the effects of platform design, algorithms, and content on users' mental health.
+Results would be publicly available, and platforms must implement recommended changes to mitigate identified risks.
 By mandating mental health impact assessments, social media companies will be held accountable for the psychological well-being of their users.
 This can lead to the redesign of harmful features, such as infinite scroll and autoplay, and the implementation of protective measures like exposure limits to distressing content.
 Transparency and accountability can drive platforms to prioritize user health, ultimately reducing the adverse mental health outcomes associated with social media use.

+The final solution is to integrate comprehensive digital literacy and mental health education into school curriculums.
 Programs should focus on teaching students about the responsible use of social media, recognizing signs of mental health issues, and developing coping strategies.
 Schools should also provide resources and training for teachers to support students in navigating digital environments safely.
-Educating young people about the potential risks and benefits of social media use equips them with the knowledge and skills to make informed decisions.
-Enhanced awareness can lead to healthier social media habits and resilience against negative influences.
+Educating young people about the potential risks and benefits of social media use equips them with the knowledge and skills to make informed decisions, leading to healthier social media habits and resilience against negative influences.
 This proactive approach addresses the root of the problem by fostering a generation of digitally literate and mentally resilient individuals, thereby reducing the long-term impact of social media on adolescent mental health.

 Conclusions